Dr. Greene's Answer

 Great question.
 Many parents and teachers ask the same question.
 Below is an explanation of how cold and warmth work with the body.
-I hope this will help you understand when to use cold and when to use warmth.
+I hope this will help you understand when to use ice packs and when to use warm compresses.
 I’m also including a few tips to make it easier to treat an injury.
 By the way, don’t forget to “kiss it” to make the boo-boo better.
 Studies show that aids healing, too.

 Ways Cold Can Help

 Ice (or cold compresses) can help, in at least five ways.